antonc42/cs406-project/DOC.md

 ## Forward Zone Configuration

 If desired, a forward zone can be configured on the DNS server.
-We will be using the `example.com` zone.
+Here the `example.com` zone is used.
 A forward zone is one that translates names such as `example.com` into IP addresses such as `192.168.1.2`.

 1. Create the zone file.
 Press the 'i' key to enter insert mode.
  ```
 sudo vim -c 'set paste' /var/named/chroot/var/named/example.com
  ```

 2. Copy and paste the following into the file.
 Return to normal mode by pressing Esc.
-Save and close the file by typing `:x`.
+Save and close the file by typing `:x` and then hitting Enter.
  ```
 $TTL 3D
 @      IN SOA  ns.example.com. hostmaster.example.com. (